Hacker-Joy7/Devil/README.md

 # Devil Tool

 Devil Tool is a simple Termux tool for generating passwords with various options.
-Iand the ability to save generated passwords to a file.
+I and the ability to save generated passwords to a file.

 ## Features